 Students who purchase Bear Plans can use their UNC Card to access Holmes Dining Hall, Tobey-Kendel Dining Room, the UC Food Court, and Bears Bistro.
 Cash and credit cards are accepted in all dining rooms and campus retail operations.
 Use Dining Dollars in any retail dining location, including select vending machines across campus.
-UNC Dining Services offers Bear Plans to residents of Lawrenson Hall (excluding freshmen under age 21), University Apartments, as well as off-campus students.
+UNC Dining Services offers Bear Plans to residents of Lawrenson Hall, University Apartments, Arlington Park Apartments, as well as off-campus students.
 For daily menus, please call the Food Line at (970) 351-3663.
-For weekly menus, or more information, contact the Dining Services Office at (970) 351-2652, or www.unco.edu/dining.
+Visit www.unco.edu/dining for weekly menus and hours of operation.
+Contact Dining Services at 970-351-2652 if you have further questions.